ledimestari/homeassistant-precious-metals/README.md

 I didn't find a similar integartion or any easier way to get metal prices into homeassistant so I wrote this.

-This integration provides the same combinations of metal/weight/currency as BullioByPost does with their live charts.
+This integration provides the same combinations of metal/weight/currency as BullioByPost does with live charts.

 ### Example card
 <img width="524" height="695" alt="image" src="https://github.com/user-attachments/assets/8a0d3a30-d087-4fb4-9baa-30fe16af3688" />